Leicester's Thai owners vow to keep unlikely title-winners together

 "So, I can confirm that we will keep all major players with the team, such as Jamie Vardy, Riyad Mahrez, N'Golo Kante or Kasper Schmeichel."

-Next season, in addition to defending their Premier League title, Leicester - who were playing in the second tier of soccer when Vichai's King Power Group took over in 2010 - will compete in UEFA's lucrative Champions League.
+Next season, in addition to defending their Premier League title, Leicester - who were playing in the second tier of English football when Vichai's King Power Group took over in 2010 - will compete in UEFA's lucrative Champions League.

 At least one prominent supporter, a Thai monk who has regularly blessed the team during their astonishing rise, believes they will have few problems taking on the giants of European soccer.